Kanban-Zai/kbz-extensions/kbz-blue/README.md

 The purpose of the blue process is to solve the problem that the red process presents to it, that being transitioning the project into B.A.U mode.

 To run a B.A.U. team you. require a process that can provide absolute trust to all parties.
 How is this trust created?

+1. I am allow to pick the card up, and there will never be a negative outcome because I picked up the card.
+2. If commence work on the card, it should have the contextual boundries described on it so I am free to explore the solution.
+4. If I finish work on the card then no one will question me on the result as long as it satisfies a Rational Outcome Model.
+5. I must be free to reject the card if it doesnt satisfy a satisfies a Rational Outcome Model.

-There are some test cases that help explain how this form of trust works by keeping the trust equation at the forefront of our minds.
+There are 2 test scenarios that help explain how this form of trust works by keeping the trust equation at the forefront of our minds.

-Test Case:  In this first situation, as a developer in a vacuum, there is no way of gauging self orientation soI must rely soley on the left hand side of the equation Vibability + Credibility + Reliability.
+In the first situation, as a developer in a vacuum, there is no way of gauging the self orientation of the author so I must rely soley on the left hand side of the equation Vibability + Credibility + Reliability.
 In other words who wrote the card and how well it is written.

 In this scenario the process must control and reduce the self orientation side of the equation.

-1. I am allow to pick the card up, and no-one will ever question me to the contrary.
-2. If commence work on the card, it has value, is relevant, is current and is actually wanted.
-4. If I finish work on the card then no one will question me on the result as long as if satisfies the explicit information provided on the card.
-5. I must be free to reject the card if it doesnt satisfy minimum infomation criteria.

 This means the delivery cycle must be behind the development cycle to a varying degree to allow a time cushion, because things go wrong.